 Skyrunning World Championships – Spanish Pyrenees, Spain

 The BUFF Epic Trail Aigüestortes group of races hosted the biennial Vertical K, Sky, and Ultra division Skyrunning World Championships.
-The long-course race stretched 105k (65 miles) with some 8,000 meters (26,000 feet) of climbing.
+The long-course race ianretched 105k (65 miles) with some 8,000 meters (26,000 feet) of climbing.
 Superstars Luis Alberto Hernando of Spain and Caroline Chaverot of France dominated their respective races.
 Hernando finished in 12:53 and Chaverot in 14:41, both new course records.

 The UK’s Andy Symonds and Spain’s Javier Dominguez were second and third in 13:25 and 13:38.
 Spain’s Eva Moreda and the UK’s Jasmin Paris ran 15:50 and 15:58 to finish second and third in the women’s race.
 The deep women’s field also included fourth-place Maud Gobert, fifth-place Fernanda Maciel, and sixth- and seventh-place Kristina Pattison and Hillary Allen of the U.S.

-Norway’s Stian Angermud-Vik, already the Vertical K race winner, also won the 42k competition in 3:56, five minutes in front of second-place Tom Owens of the U.K. The “Sky” championship race gained 3,200 meters (11,000 feet) on a point-to-point course.
+Norway’s Stian Angermund-Vik, already the Vertical K race winner, also won the 42k competition in 3:56, five minutes in front of second-place Tom Owens of the U.K. The “Sky” championship race gained 3,200 meters (11,000 feet) on a point-to-point course.
 Spain’s Maite Maiora topped the women’s group in 4:42.
 Maiora was also third in the Vertical K race.

 Francois Gonon of France was victorious in the 21k race at 2:11, and Yngvild Kaspersen of Norway was the women’s best in 2:41.